Degenerations of Complex Dynamical Systems II: Analytic and Algebraic Stability: Introduction

 \begin{remark} The hypothesis on the surface $X$ in Theorem~E means that we only consider surfaces obtained from the product surface $\D\times\P^1$ by an inductive sequence of blow-ups over the smooth points of the central fiber $\{t=0\}$, followed by the blow-down of any subset of these exceptional curves.
 In addition, Theorem~E asserts no control over the singularities of the proper modification~$Y$.
 We expect that it is possible to find $Y$ with at worst quotient singularities over $t = 0$, but we were unable to deduce it from our methods. \end{remark}

 Finally, we observe that there is a connection between our notion of analytic stability and the arithmetic-dynamical notion of weak N\'eron model \cite{Hsia_Weak_Neron_1996,Briend-Hsia_wNm}.
 Let $\ell$ be a discretely valued field with valuation ring $\OO$, and let $f \in \ell(z)$ be a rational function.
 A weak N\'eron model for $(\PP^1_{\ell}, f)$ is a pair $(\XX, F)$ consisting of a regular semistable $\OO$-scheme $\XX$ and a rational map $F: \XX \to \XX$ such that: \begin{itemize} \item The generic fiber of $\XX$ is $\PP^1_{\ell}$; \item $F$ restricts to $f$ on the generic fiber; and \item $F$ restricts to a morphism on the smooth locus $\XX^{\mathrm{sm}}$. \end{itemize} (This definition is slightly stronger than the one in \textit{loc. cit.}, but the proofs implicitly assume they are equivalent.)
-Using the arguments in the present paper, one can show the following: Given a weak N\'eron model for $(\PP^1_{\ell}, f)$, one may associate a canonical vertex set $\Gamma$ such that $(f, \Gamma)$ is analytically stable, and the associated probability vector of Theorem~C has finite support.
-The converse is not true, though, as illustrated by Examples~\ref{Ex: Needs resolution} and~\ref{Ex: Different coordinates}.
+Using the arguments in the present paper, one can show the following: Given a weak N\'eron model for $(\PP^1_{\ell}, f)$, one may associate to it a canonical vertex set $\Gamma$ such that $(f, \Gamma)$ is analytically stable, and the associated probability vector of Theorem~C has finite support.
+The converse (that if $(f,\Gamma)$ is analytically stable, one can associate to it a weak N\'eron model) is not true, though, as illustrated by Examples~\ref{Ex: Needs resolution} and~\ref{Ex: Different coordinates}.
 Both examples deal with a quadratic polynomial $f$ that admits repelling fixed points defined over the field $\ell = \CC(\!(\sqrt{t})\!)$, which preclude the existence of a weak N\'eron model for $(\PP^1_\ell, f)$ \cite{Hsia_Weak_Neron_1996}.
 Benedetto and Hsia have independently found the connection between weak N\'eron models and certain special vertex sets \cite{Benedetto-Hsia_wNm}.

-\textbf{Acknowledgments.} We gratefully acknowledge Jan Kiwi's detailed explanation of the classification of Fatou components used in \S\ref{Sec: Stable augmentations}.
-We also thank Rob Benedetto, Jeff Diller, Charles Favre, Liang-Chung Hsia, and Mattias Jonsson for valuable conversations.
-Finally, we are indebted to the anonymous referee for discovering an error in an earlier version of our manuscript.
+\textbf{Acknowledgments.} We would like to thank Rob Benedetto, Jeff Diller, Charles Favre, Liang-Chung Hsia, and Mattias Jonsson for valuable conversations.
+Finally, we are indebted to the anonymous referees for discovering small errors in earlier versions of our manuscript.
+This research was supported by the US National Science Foundation DMS-1302929 and DMS-1517080; Jan Kiwi was supported by the Chile Fondecyt 1110448.